ASCL.net

 POPPY (Physical Optics Propagation in PYthon) simulates physical optical propagation including diffraction.
 It implements a flexible framework for modeling Fraunhofer and Fresnel diffraction and point spread function formation, particularly in the context of astronomical telescopes.
 POPPY provides the optical modeling framework for WebbPSF (ascl:1504.007) and was developed as part of a simulation package for JWST, but is available separately and is broadly applicable to many kinds of imaging simulations.

-Integrated optical models allow for accurate prediction of the as-built performance of an optical instrument.
-Optical models are typically composed of a separate ray trace and diffraction model to capture both the geometrical and physical regimes of light.
-These models are typically separated across both open-source and commercial software that don't interface with each other directly.
-To bridge the gap between ray trace models and diffraction models, we have built an open-source optical analysis platform in Python called Poke that uses commercial ray tracing APIs and open-source physical optics engines to simultaneously model scalar wavefront error, diffraction, and polarization.
-Poke operates by storing ray data from a commercial ray tracing engine into a Python object, from which physical optics calculations can be made.
-We present an introduction to using Poke, and highlight the capabilities of two new propagation physics modules that add to the utility of existing scalar diffraction models.
-Gaussian Beamlet Decomposition is a ray-based approach to diffraction modeling that allows us to integrate physical optics models with ray trace models to directly capture the influence of ray aberrations in diffraction simulations.
+Poke (pronounced /poʊˈkeɪ/ or po-kay) uses commercial ray tracing APIs and open-source physical optics engines to simultaneously model scalar wavefront error, diffraction, and polarization to bridge the gap between ray trace models and diffraction models.
+It operates by storing ray data from a commercial ray tracing engine into a Python object, from which physical optics calculations can be made.
+Poke provides two propagation physics modules, Gaussian Beamlet Decomposition and Polarization Ray Tracing, that add to the utility of existing scalar diffraction models.
+Gaussian Beamlet Decomposition is a ray-based approach to diffraction modeling that integrates physical optics models with ray trace models to directly capture the influence of ray aberrations in diffraction simulations.
 Polarization Ray Tracing is a ray-based method of vector field propagation that can diagnose the polarization aberrations in optical systems.